bcheung77/packet-replay/README.md

 # packet-replay

-This repository contains a library and a set of executables designed to recreate network requests saved in a PCAP capture file.
+This repository contains a library and a set of executables designed to recreate network requests saved in a PCAP (Wireshark, tcpdump) capture file.

 ## Motivations